Long Term Intervention Monitoring

 Monitoring and evaluation of Commonwealth environmental water is undertaken in seven areas within the Murray-Darling Basin (see below).
 These Selected Areas were chosen to provide maximum possible coverage of areas where Commonwealth environmental watering will occur and to complement, rather than duplicate, monitoring activities already being undertaken by others including Basin states and the Murray-Darling Basin Authority.
 The monitoring at the Selected Areas commenced in 2014-15 and will continue until June 2020.

-The LTIM is now entering the phase where the actual data collection (2014-15) at selected areas across the Basin will be evaluated at the basin scale commencing 2016.
+The LTIM is now entering the phase where the actual data collection (2014-17) at selected areas across the Basin is being evaluated at the basin scale.
 This next phase will also be using the monitoring data to create and verify models which can be used to predict ecological responses and measure the impact of Commonwealth environmental water across the Basin.

-Under this project the MDFRC is required to provide reports on the outcomes of Commonwealth environmental watering at a basin scale on an annual basis as well as cumulatively, over a five year period.
+Under this project, La Trobe University is required to provide reports on the outcomes of Commonwealth environmental watering at a basin scale on an annual basis as well as cumulatively, over a five year period.
 Importantly, these reports will capture the lessons learnt from the watering actions undertaken to ensure a cycle of continual improvement in the management of Commonwealth Environmental Water.
 This work will involve collaboration between CSIRO, Universities, State agencies and other Commonwealth departments, including the MDBA.